Bowling average: Records

 A. N. Hornby is one of three players to have a bowling average of zero in Test cricket.

 Due to the varying qualifying restrictions placed on the records by different statisticians, the record for the lowest career bowling average can be different from publication to publication.

 Test cricket

-In Test cricket, George Lohmann is listed as having the superior average by each of the Wisden Cricketers' Almanack, ESPNcricinfo and CricketArchive.
+In Test cricket, George Lohmann is listed as having the superior average by each of the Wisden Cricketers' Almanack, Cricinfo and CricketArchive.
 Though all three use different restrictions, Lohmann's average of 10.75 is considered the best.
 If no qualification criteria were applied at all, three players—Wilf Barber, A. N. Hornby and Bruce Murray—would tie for the best average, all having claimed just one wicket in Test matches, without conceding any runs, thus averaging zero.

 ESPNcricinfo lists Betty Wilson as having the best Women's Test cricket average with 11.80, while CricketArchive accepts Mary Spear's average of 5.78.